itscarlosrufo/e2e-ts-gql-workshop/README.md

 }
 ```

-_Look what you're getting on obj (don't forget to remove the console.log)_
+_Look 👀 what you're getting on `obj` (don't forget to remove the console.log)_

-Run the server & explore real data (refresh your browser)
+👌 Run the server & explore real data (refresh your browser)

 ```
 node ./index.js